Solved case

 2005 Indian Institute of Science shooting

 On the evening of Wednesday, 28 December 2005, a shooting occurred on the campus of the Indian Institute of Science (IISc) in Bangalore, India.
-According to Wikipedia's account, two individuals entered the campus around 7:00 pm local time in a white Ambassador car.
+Two individuals entered the campus around 7:00 pm local time in a white Ambassador car.
 At approximately 7:20 pm, as delegates attending the International Conference on Operations Research: Applications in Infrastructure Development — organised by the Operations Research Society of India at the JN Tata Auditorium — were leaving for dinner, a gunman wearing a black mask and army uniform began firing indiscriminately from a rifle believed to be a Chinese Type 56, positioned outside the auditorium.

 Munish Chandra Puri, a Professor Emeritus in the mathematics department of the Indian Institute of Technology in New Delhi, was struck by bullets and died en route to the hospital.
 Three other scientists and a lab assistant were also injured.
 One of the injured was a pregnant woman who sustained an eye injury; the other three sustained serious bullet injuries and underwent emergency surgeries.